 Grocery shopping used to stress me out.
 This is another reason I stopped playing the drugstore game and couponing.
 Too much mental gymnastics with several kids in tow makes me snappy.

 (Scientists know that the reason for this is low blood sugar caused by doing math.
 The brain feeds on pure glucose, so when you’re using your noodle, you can get hangry fast.
 To replenish willpower, eat a snack!
 This is why it’s a bad idea to shop on an empty stomach.
 Low blood sugar = low willpower.)

 – On a related note, meal planning helps me avoid making decisions.
 I divert it into one weekly chore instead of multiple nightly ones.
 Having a meal plan and grocery list also makes grocery shopping much easier.
 I only buy what’s on the list!
-(Check out my meal planning service that automates the process a bit, it has a free 30-day trial.)

 – Keeping a minimalist wardrobe.
 It takes me about two seconds to decide what to wear.
 There’s something so freeing about only having two pairs of pants and four shirts.
 I’ve set a goal to buy less, but spend more (the latter part is very difficult for me!).
 I’m inspired by the French women who have tiny wardrobes but who buy the best quality things they can.